 Seattle, Washington is about a 3 hour drive south of Vancouver.
 Flights to US and Central American destinations are much cheaper from Seattle and there are typically more options.

-“of its ability to consistently surprise us with its never-ending supply of natural beauty and adventure”.
-We published a post about it – Why we love living in British Columbia .
+I love Vancouver because of its ability to consistently surprise us with its never-ending supply of natural beauty and adventure.

-BIO – Nicole and Cameron Wears are a married couple living in Vancouver but have traveled to over 50 countries together in the past 7 years, fulfilling many of their life goals and dreams along the way.
-Their personal travel blog Traveling Canucks highlights their travel stories, tips, and photographs.
+BIO: Nicole and Cameron Wears are a married couple living in Vancouver but have traveled to over 50 countries together in the past 7 years, fulfilling many of their life goals and dreams along the way.
+Their personal travel blog Traveling Canucks highlights their travel stories, tips, and photographs, and they also share more tips on things to do in Vancouver over on their blog.
 You can also follow their adventures on Facebook and Twitter.